 Many divorced parents are confused about how child custody can affect the amount of child support being paid by one parent, especially when the two parents share joint 50/50 custody of their child or children.

-The parent who pays child support often wonders why (and if) they have to pay at all, since they’re sharing half the time and half the responsibilities of raising their children.
-Child support has nothing to do with how much time each parent spends caring for their children, and instead has everything to do with which parent has the higher income.
+The parent who pays child support often wonders why they have to pay at all since they’re in a 50 50 custody agreement.
+Child support has nothing to do with how much time each parent spends caring for their children and instead has everything to do with which parent has a higher income.